bilus/reforms/README.md

 # Reforms

-A Clojurescript library that lets you build beautiful data-binding forms with [Om](https://github.com/omcljs/om) or [Reagent](https://github.com/reagent-project/reagent) and [Bootstrap 3](http://getbootstrap.com/) and (optionally) [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+A Clojurescript library that lets you build beautiful data-binding forms with [Om](https://github.com/omcljs/om) or [Reagent](https://github.com/reagent-project/reagent).

-It focuses on helping you quickly build forms rather than supporting every Bootstrap feature.
+You can write code that is fully portable between Reagent and Om making it easier to reuse code and giving you a clear migration path.

+To help you quickly create beautiful forms without messing with CSS, the generated markup is compatible with [Bootstrap 3](http://getbootstrap.com/) CSS and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+For quick results simply include Bootstrap and Font Awesome CSS.

 If you think something useful is missing though, please let me know.

-The code has been extracted from a 'real' project and though it should be completely safe to use it in production, I heavily refactored the code and added controls we hadn't needed so if anything is amiss, please let me know.

 <img src="https://github.com/bilus/reforms/blob/master/doc/images/sample.png" width="70%">

 A good place to see the available controls: [demo](http://bilus.github.io/reforms/examples/controls/index.html).

-**IMPORTANT: Reagent support has not been used in a production project yet so if you notice any errors or encounter any problems, please do report them.
-Thank you.**

 <!-- To install doctoc: git npm install -g doctoc -->